fmExcense/compositeurdigital.github.io/en/use.md

 ## Profile
 ![menu profile](img/menu_profile.jpg)

 The Profile tab displays the default data relating to your customer.
-Once entered here it will be used accordingly in relevant activities in the current project. e.g. when you fill out the `e-mail` field, it will be used as the recipient address when sharing a document by e-mail, and the `budget` information will be used by the [mortgage simulator](bank_simulator.md).
+These data will can be used as default values for actions triggred within the application.  e.g. the `e-mail` field, will be used as the recipient address when sharing a document over e-mail, and the `budget` information will be used by the [mortgage simulator](bank_simulator.md).

 ## Information
 ![menu infos](img/menu_infos.jpg)

-This last tab gives out general information on the software.
+This last tab displays general information on the software.
-You will also find there a link to this documentation, and a way of sharing with us your impressions about Compositeur Digital with a rating.
-Tap the `Support` button to send a mail to the excense tech support should you encounter a problem while using the software.
+You will also find in this section a shortcut to this documentation and an application rating bar to share your feedback Use the `Support` button to send a email our support if you need assistance or to report a bug.

 You can now move to [Content management](manage_contents.md).